 Chajul-style Pompoms with Chato / TBD

 If you'd like to use the same naturally-dyed cotton that we work with, order a Pompom Kit here, including two sample poms made by Chato.
+We find it's helpful to have a sample or two to feel just how densely packed these pompoms are.

 Cloth Masks made by Juan Carlos - a bundle of 10